andreighinea1/FCV-Project2/extras/Project Proposal.md

       transformation.

 7. **Background Removal**
-    - **My Contribution**: Develop a pipeline to remove backgrounds by combining adaptive thresholding with morphological operations to isolate and highlight text regions.
+    - **My Contribution**: Implement a pipeline combining adaptive thresholding and morphological operations to eliminate uneven backgrounds while preserving text clarity.
+Write custom functions to identify and remove noise or faint background artifacts.
-    - **Library Functions**: Use OpenCV's `cv2.adaptiveThreshold` for thresholding and `cv2.morphologyEx` for background cleaning.
+    - **Library Functions**: Use OpenCV's `cv2.adaptiveThreshold` for binarization and `cv2.morphologyEx` for cleanup.
+    - **Possible Improvements**:
+        - Use edge detection (`cv2.Canny`) to highlight abrupt intensity transitions between text and the background, enhancing separation.
+        - Experiment with gradient-based segmentation (`cv2.Sobel`) to identify faint text regions and reduce false negatives.
+        - Integrate a local histogram equalization step (`cv2.equalizeHist`) to improve text contrast in challenging conditions.

-8. **Text Highlighting**
+8. **Text Detection and Highlighting**
-    - **My Contribution**: Write a script to overlay bounding boxes or colored highlights around detected text regions by analyzing contours and bounding rectangles.
+    - **My Contribution**: Implement contour-based text detection to identify text regions and filter based on size, aspect ratio, and stroke consistency.
+Develop merging logic to ensure fragmented text regions are captured cohesively.
-    - **Library Functions**: Use OpenCV's `cv2.boundingRect` and `cv2.drawContours` for text region detection and visualization.
+    - **Library Functions**: Use OpenCV's `cv2.findContours` for region detection and `cv2.boundingRect` for creating bounding boxes.
+    - **Possible Improvements**:
+        - Preprocess with edge detection (`cv2.Canny`) or gradient analysis (`cv2.Sobel`) to improve text visibility before contour detection.
+        - Employ connected component analysis (`cv2.connectedComponentsWithStats`) for enhanced robustness in noisy environments.
+        - Use rotated bounding boxes (`cv2.minAreaRect`) for detecting angled or skewed text regions.
+        - Introduce proximity-based merging of fragmented text components to ensure complete words or lines are captured.